 - Might need to complete a homebuyer education course (depending on loan type)

-- Must meet WVHDF income limits, which depend on county and range from $65,880 to $113,640 for a household of one or two people only
+- Must meet WVHDF income limits, which depend on county and the size of your household

 - Can be a single-family home, condominium, townhome, planned unit development (PUD) or manufactured home

 - Must meet WVHDF purchase price limits established by county